hashicorp/terraform-website/content/source/docs/enterprise-beta/sentinel/index.html.md

 ---

 # Sentinel Policy as Code

-[Sentinel](https://www.hashicorp.com/sentinel) is an embedded policy as code framework integrated with the HashiCorp Enterprise products to enable fine-grained, logic-based policy decisions that can be extended to source external information to make decisions.
+[Sentinel](https://www.hashicorp.com/sentinel) is an embedded policy as code framework integrated with the HashiCorp Enterprise products.
+It enables fine-grained, logic-based policy decisions, and can be extended to use information from external sources.

-To learn how to use Sentinel to enforce policies in Terraform, [read the documentation](https://docs.hashicorp.com/sentinel/app/terraform/).
+To learn how to use Sentinel to enforce policies in Terraform, read [the Sentinel documentation](https://docs.hashicorp.com/sentinel/app/terraform/).

 Here are some examples of Sentinel policies in Terraform:

-**All AWS instances must have a tag billing-id**
+**All AWS instances must have a `billing-id` tag:**

 ```
 import "tfplan"